Councils say they face worst ever finance pressure

 MSPs were told "ring fencing" of central government funding meant services such as libraries, refuse and leisure services would be hit hardest.

-The Scottish government said it had boosted council funding in real terms by £2.2bn since 2013-14.
+The Scottish government said it had given councils an extra £570m for local services in its December budget.

 Finance directors from three councils told Holyrood's local government housing and planning committee they faced huge challenges as they prepared to set next year's budgets.

-Glasgow's finance director Martin Booth said the pressure from increased inflation had made this year the most difficult the council had faced.
+Glasgow's finance director Martin Booth said the pressure from increased inflation had made this year particularly difficult.

-And he said there was extra demand on services because of the cost of living crisis.
+He said: "That's what's made this the worst, or most difficult year we've ever had.
+The demand for services on the back of that because of the cost of living crisis really has been [the worst]."

 A common complaint was that most central government funding was directed for specific purposes, giving councils little leeway on where to make savings.